HIIT Explained: High Intensity Interval Training – The Complete Overview

 It took a while to be acknowledged, but HIIT is now accepted by most of the world’s top coaches to be a far more effective way to burn fat while maintaining lean muscle tissue.

-One particular study showed that participants who performed a HIIT routine were able to burn almost 9x more fat as those performing regular cardiovascular workouts, despite the fact that the HIIT group were in the gym for less time overall.
+The study which really got the ball moving for HIIT’s fat loss benefits was published back in 1994.
+It showed that participants incorporating interval training into their cardio routine were able to burn almost 9x more fat versus regular cardio, despite the fact that the HIIT group were in the gym for less time!
 (1)

-In another trial, it was revealed that while adding regular aerobic work to a weight loss program decreased muscle growth by an astonishing 30% and reduced strength gains by up to 15%, when they looked at short, intense, sprinting-type exercises the negative impact on strength and muscle gains were completely wiped out.
+In another trial, it was shown that adding regular cardio alongside a resistance training program had a significant impact on the amount of muscle which could be built, reducing it by almost 30% and reducing strength gains by 15%.
+When they looked at short, intense, sprint-type training alongside a resistance training program, those negative impacts on strength and hypertrophy were completely wiped out!
 (7)

 Where’s The Proof?

-You could be forgiven for thinking there was some kind of voodoo magic at work here.
+You could be forgiven for thinking there’s some kind of magic happening here.

-I mean, we live in a world where if something looks to good to be true, it usually is, right?
+If something looks too good to be true, it usually is!

-So how can you spend less time in the gym, have a more interesting workout, and lose way more fat – all at the same time?!
+So how can you spend less time working out, have a more interesting training session, and lose way more fat – all at the same time?!

-That question alone is why it took HIIT so long to become widely accepted.
+That question alone is why it took so long for HIIT to become widely accepted.

-Even though Hollywood stars like Sylvester Stallone had adopted the technique way back in the mid-1980’s, the mainstream didn’t recognize it as a legitimate training protocol at first.
+Even though Hollywood stars like Sylvester Stallone had adopted the technique way back in the mid-1980’s, the mainstream didn’t recognize it as a legitimate training protocol until many years later.

-That all changed in 1994, when a study from Laval University, Quebec, presented some amazing findings.
+That all changed in 1994, when a study from Laval University, Quebec, presented some startling facts.
 (1)

-Over the course of the trial, the HIIT group burned a total of 13,830 calories and the cardiovascular group burned 28,740.
+Over the course of the full program, the HIIT group burned 13,830 calories in the gym and the cardio group burned 28,740.

-This was understandable, too, given that the cardio group were training more frequently and for a longer duration each session.
+This was understandable, and somewhat expected, because the cardio group were training more frequently and for a longer duration than the HIIT group.

-If HIIT mainly uses carbohydrates for fuel in the gym, how did this group burn more fat?
+- Given that HIIT relies on carbohydrates for fuel during training, how did they burn more fat?

 The Afterburn Effect